terralid/metadata/docs/metadata_metal-coins.md

 # Coins

-Coin-specific metadata are a subset of the [Nomisma.org](https://nomisma.org/) [ontology](https://nomisma.org/ontology) and intended to be filled in the records of the coin in a numismatic data infrastructure using this ontology based on the type series and the coin's type series ID.
+Coin-specific metadata extent the [metal-specific metadata](metadata_metal.md) and are a subset of the [Nomisma](https://nomisma.org/) [ontology](https://nomisma.org/ontology) and intended to be filled in the records of the coin in a numismatic data infrastructure using this ontology based on the type series and the coin's type series ID.
 The equivalent in the Nomisma ontology is given by the prefix `nmo`.
-Descriptions are copied from the [Nomisma ontology](https://nomisma.org/ontology).
+Descriptions are taken from the [Nomisma ontology](https://nomisma.org/ontology).

 ## Type series
 **ID and name**: OM.C1 material_coin_type_series (`nmo:TypeSeries`)